PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 ## Cross-chain and sequencing with Paima Whirlpool

 Natively Paima supports users individually submitting inputs onchain on the specific chain the app is hosted on.
-However, we also support more efficient setups that also work cross-chain with Paima Whirlpool - a suite of tools to help translate complex interactions to something that Paima can handle
+However, we also support more efficient setups that also work cross-chain with Paima Whirlpool - a suite of tools to help translate complex interactions to something that integrate seamlessly with Paima Engine.

 ### L2-level Account Abstraction

-Currently there is a large focus on account abstraction which powers smart contract wallets to create systems more flexible than the default public-key wallets created by most cryptocurrencies
+Currently there is a large focus on account abstraction which powers smart contract wallets to create systems more flexible than the default public-key wallets created by most cryptocurrencies.

-Paima can enable much more flexible account abstraction by providing this functionality at the L2 level when needed, which allows easily validating cryptographic primitives that would not otherwise be available at the L1
+Paima Engine can enable much more flexible account abstraction by providing this functionality at the L2 level when needed, which allows easily validating cryptographic primitives that would not otherwise be available at the L1.

 ### Sequencer SDKs